vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiota of hepatitis B virus-infected patients in the immune-tolerant and immune-active phases and their implications in metabolite changes
+## Gut microbiota of hepatitis B virus-infected patients in the immune-tolerant and immune-active phases and their implications in metabolite changes.
+ 03.10.2022, _YN Li, NL Kang, JJ Jiang, YY Zhu, YR Liu, DW Zeng, F Wang_

+The microbes and metabolomics of microbiota dysbiosis in the gut in the different phases of hepatitis B virus (HBV) infection are not fully understood.

 [Source](https://doi.org/10.3748/wjg.v28.i35.5188)

+10.3748/wjg.v28.i35.5188

 ---